 What Happens To Your Body When You Quit Sugar

-When you significantly cut down on your sugar intake whilst on a keto diet, or quit it altogether, the body goes into something known as the carb flu.
+When you significantly cut down on sugar whilst on a keto diet, or quit it altogether, the body goes into something known as the carb flu.
 The carb flu is a temporary period in which the body experiences flu-like symptoms, not too dissimilar from keto flu.

 However, after this short period of a few days to a week, your body then gets used to the reduction in sugar.
 As a result, you start to reap all the benefits of cutting sugar from your diet.
 These benefits range from weight loss, clearer skin, and better taste to reduced food cravings.